koslinj/vidcrop/README.md

 This maps the domain `vidcrop.com` to your local machine.

 ### 5. 📄 Apply Kubernetes YAML Configs
+Check **secret.yaml.template** files and replace values like <your-secret> with actual secrets.

-From all of the 'manifests' directories, run:
+After this, from all of the 'manifests' directories, run:

 ```bash
 kubectl apply -f .